-Relinquish some of the control afforded to you by your managerial position by encouraging employees to organise their own work schedules when possible, or to choose a day when they work from home.
+Relinquish some of the control that comes with your managerial position and encourage employees to organize their work schedules instead or choose a day when they work from home.

-- Reduce stress - some jobs are stressful in and of themselves but that doesn’t mean you can’t do something about it.
-Poor mental health has a major impact on satisfaction and engagement, and undue stress is a significant contributor.
+- Reduce stress.
+Some — or better said, most — jobs are stressful in and of themselves, but that doesn’t mean you can’t do something about it.
+Poor mental health impacts satisfaction and engagement, and undue stress is a significant contributor.